 Caregivers are invited to participate in a unique opportunity to experience the joy, contagious energy, and excitement of dance!

 American Folk Art Museum

-An interactive and discussion-based program that brings the world of folk art to life through meaningful conversation, designed to create an environment where connections to art and to one another are nurtured.
+An interactive and discussion-based program that brings the world of folk art to life through meaningful conversation.

 Delight in seasonal highlights.
 Enjoy a sensory experience.
 Connect with nature.
 Engage in hands-on activity.

 Brooklyn Public Library

 Please contact the Library for upcoming programs and classes.